jrckln/Bendyourspline/www/help_input_FP.md

 Use the sliders to change the coefficients $\beta_1$ and $\beta_2$ of the fractional polynomials.
 Set the first coefficient to zero to obtain FP1.

-For a better control of the coefficients use the + and - buttons near the sliders.
-Additionally you can increase the coefficient range at the top of the panel.
+You can adjust the step size and the range of values in "..." at the top-right of the panel.

 ### Intercept

 You can either manually adjust the intercept, or let it adjust automatically in which case the sum of the squared residuals is minimized.
+You can adjust the step size and the range of values in "..." at the top-right of the panel.

 ### Data points